-- Sufficient supporting infrastructure: the ٠ systems operator, supported by the Japanese Government, had an equipped recycling shed which played a crucial role in ensuring that there was a well-established infrastructure capable of handling the return of 15 million cans and bottles brought in by the public for refunds.
-Sufficient seed funding: the government allocated funds to ensure the programme could survive the first few months when deposits would be less than refunds. - Strong leadership and political will: supported by various levels of government, including President of the RMI, the Minister of Environment, key actors in the Ministry of Finance and the General Manager of the Environmental Protection Agency. - Consistent communication with stakeholders and the public: EPA took responsibility of being the central communicator and project driver, ensuring that stakeholders and the public were informed throughout the implementation.
+- Sufficient supporting infrastructure: the systems operator, supported by the Japanese Government, had an equipped recycling shed which played a crucial role in ensuring that there was a well-established infrastructure capable of handling the return of 15 million cans and bottles brought in by the public for refunds. - Sufficient seed funding: the government allocated funds to ensure the programme could survive the first few months when deposits would be less than refunds. - supported by various levels of government, including President of the RMI, the Minister of Environment, key actors in the Ministry of Finance and the General Manager of the Environmental Protection Agency. - consistent communication with stakeholders and the public: EPA took responsibility of being the central communicator and project driver, ensuring that stakeholders and the public were informed throughout the implementation.